 Anyway, it turned out that I knew how to answer the questions my teachers posed me even without “the help of the computer” and in the end I did score top votes.
-Perhaps, this helped convincing my father to buy me a shiny new toy…a beautifully looking Commodore Amiga 500 expanded to a grand total of 1Mb of Ram!
+Perhaps, this helped convince my father to buy me a shiny new toy…a beautifully looking Commodore Amiga 500 expanded to a grand total of 1Mb of Ram!

 If you are wondering, the answer is: Yes, after a while I’ve also managed to get hold of a colour monitor too.
 So with that “incredibly powerful” setup I started my “career”…thanks dad!

-He did his best to clearly show no interest whatsoever in any kind of social interactions, but I was quite determined to get to know more about what seemed to be a quite clever and characterful teenager.
+He did his best to clearly show no interest whatsoever in any kind of social interaction, but I was quite determined to get to know more about what seemed to be a quite clever and characterful teenager.

 Luckily enough, ‘Sergio Bonelli Editore’ -one of the main Italian comic book publishers- was about to launch Nathan Never, a new sci-fi comic and a software house bought the rights to make a game out of it.
 A friend of Emanuele knew Marco Filippini, the musician involved with the project and so he arranged a meeting for the three of us to talk.

-We were only 15 with no real experience in game making.
+We were only 15 with no real experience in game-making.
 It was hard to believe in such young kids.
 So, he asked us to make a demo and he kindly made himself available to show it to the CEO of the software house.

 After two weeks of secret, nocturnal, tireless work we had a fully explorable level and we managed to win the job!

 I took care of all the graphics, the backgrounds and the character animations, “painting” them frame by frame, pixel by pixel, whilst Emanuele was coding in assembler every single routine in the game.
 We did follow the requests and direction of Roberto Genovesi the game designer chosen by the ‘Sergio Bonelli Editore‘, but all the development work was done by us in our bedrooms, mostly at night, with no technical support from the publisher.
-In the morning at school I was bringing the disks containing the updates to Emanuele which was importing the graphics.
+In the morning at school, I was bringing the disks containing the updates to Emanuele which was importing the graphics.
 Once or twice a week I was swinging by his parents’ flat to comment on how the sprites were implemented and then we would make the necessary tweaks.

-At that time I was obsessed with Psygnosis, a Liverpool based publisher which had a great style and produced games which were -and to some extent still are- considered revolutionary pieces of digital art.
+At that time I was obsessed with Psygnosis, a Liverpool-based publisher which had a great style and produced games which were -and to some extent still are- considered revolutionary pieces of digital art.

 My admiration for these developers/artists was so big that I couldn’t resist the urge to introduce a reference to a couple of their games…I’m glad I’ve done it, but now I deeply regret to not have included Agony in these screens…Oh God, how much I’ve loved Franck Sauer‘s style and these loading screens, with that super atmospheric music…They’ve haunted me for years!

 Most of Psygnosis games had animated intros.
-So, in order to make our game a bit more special we asked Stefano Aquino, an award winning 3D artist and most importantly a good friend of ours, to create some rendered content with Turbo Silver, one of the first ray tracing software available for Amiga.
+So, in order to make our game a bit more special we asked Stefano Aquino, an award-winning 3D artist and most importantly a good friend of ours, to create some rendered content with Turbo Silver, one of the first ray-tracing software available for Amiga.
 This short video was contained in a fourth disk only available in a limited edition.

-A few months later the game was released in an official event at a well known comic book store, where we signed the first hundred copies in front of queuing Nathan Never fans.
+A few months later the game was released in an official event at a well-known comic book store, where we signed the first hundred copies in front of queuing Nathan Never fans.